Cheyenne Regional Medical Center Implements New Face Mask Requirements

 - Everyone entering the hospital will continue to be screened for COVID-19 symptoms and will be asked questions to determine if they are “at risk.”

-- All employees, providers, patients and permitted visitors must wear a mask while inside the hospital.
+- All employees, providers, patients and permitted visitors must wear a mask or face covering while inside the hospital.

 Within the Medical Office Building (MOB)